Patrick Wisdom Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Giants pitching staff ranks 12th in MLB.
+- The Giants pitching staff ranks 11th in the league with a collective 8.9 strikeouts per nine innings.

-- The Giants have a 4.10 team ERA that ranks 12th among all league pitching staffs.
+- The Giants have the 13th-ranked team ERA among all MLB pitching staffs (4.08).

-- Giants pitchers combine to rank 14th in baseball in home runs allowed (67 total, 1.1 per game).
+- The Giants rank 14th in baseball in home runs surrendered (69 total, 1.1 per game).

+- Brebbia (2-0 with a 3.37 ERA and 34 strikeouts in 26 2/3 innings pitched) gets the start for the Giants, his seventh of the season.

+- His last appearance came on Saturday against the Chicago Cubs, when the righty went two scoreless innings without giving up a hit.

 © 2023 Data Skrive.
 All rights reserved.